ABOUT US

 We have a volunteer coordinating committee that meets weekly.
 Much of our work is planned and organized by working groups that focus on infectious disease, social health; healthcare and health insurance; sexual and reproductive health, rights and justice; defending institutions;disability justice; LGBTQ health; climate and environmental health, and communications.
 We hold monthly general meetings via Zoom which usually feature guest speakers from outside DPH as well as updates on our work.

 Absolutely not.
 Many of us have been outspokenly critical of health policy decisions made under prior administrations of both parties.
 But there’s a difference between thoughtful reform and taking a chainsaw to what has been, overall, the most successful health policy and medical research apparatus that has ever existed in human history, and that is exactly what is happening now.
-We would love to pursue a positive agenda to improve U.S. public health, but first we must stop the destruction before too many lives are lost – and make no mistake, lives will be lost if things keep going as they’ve been going since Jan.
-20.
+We would love to pursue a positive agenda to improve U.S. public health, and we laid out the beginning of just such a positive agenda in our report, "Improving the Health of Americans Together," released in August, 2025.
+But before we can move forward with a proactive agenda, we must stop the destruction before too many lives are lost – and make no mistake, lives will be lost if things keep going as they’ve been going since Jan.
+20, 2025.

 If you’re not already on our mailing list, please join!
 You can also join one of our committees here.
 See our Get Involved page for any current campaigns or other opportunities.